Wednesday, November 26, 2008

 My Secret?
 Clear and Clear Morning Burst Face "Stuff".

-Perks you right up, well -
+Perks you right up, well - sort of.

 Step 1: Manage to get in shower without opening eyes